Becoming a Conscious Eater is one of the most helpful ways to stop emotional eating.

 SILK – Listen

-Growth requires intentional change and the way to get there is to increase your awareness of your self-talk and the thoughts and feelings you experience; outwardly silent, yet inwardly booming, crashing like a giant wave on your hope, motivation, and faith in yourself.
+Growth requires intentional change and the way to get there is to increase your awareness of your negative self-talk and the thoughts and feelings you experience; outwardly silent, yet inwardly booming, crashing like a giant wave on your hope, motivation, and faith in yourself.

 This means leaving negative self-talk, criticism and blame out of the equation.